raft-tech/TANF-app/docs/Technical-Documentation/parsing-reparsing-architecture.md

    | Tribal TANF | Active / Closed / Aggregate / Stratum | mirrors TANF (`T1`–`T7`) |
    | FRA | Work Outcome / TANF Exiters | `TE1` |

-   For TANF-family files, the parser also reads the file's `HEADER` row before loading record schemas; the header determines the final program type passed to the schema manager (for example, when the header has a non-empty `tribe_code`, the parser uses `DataFile.ProgramType.TRIBAL`) and whether record fields are encrypted.
+   For TANF-family files, the parser also reads the file's `HEADER` row before loading record schemas; the header determines the final parser-protocol Program code passed to the schema manager (for example, a non-empty `tribe_code` selects `TRIBAL`) and whether record fields are encrypted.

 Program-audit overrides only exist for Active Case Data (`T1`/`T2`/`T3`); other sections use the standard TANF schemas even when `is_program_audit` is true.

-FRA's two other planned sections (Secondary School Attainment, Supplement Work Outcomes) are recognized by the section enum but currently have no schemas, so the schema manager returns an empty map for them.
+FRA's two other planned canonical Sections (Secondary School Attainment and Supplemental Work Outcomes) currently have no schemas, so the schema manager returns an empty map for them.

 ---